YoFirmy/makers_journey/Week1.md

 ### Thursday 1st July
 * Goal(s):
 Gain a better understanding of TDD process and using rspec.
-Familiarise myself with OO principles.
 * Plan:
 Attend TDD workshop and continue practicing TDD and rspec during pair programming.
-During solo learning research 00 principles.
 * Evidence:
 I will ask my pair to give feedback on how effectively I'm using TDD.
-I will give a basic explantion on what 00 principles are.
 * Reflection:
+Unfortunately I was able to pair programme today as my pair was unable to attend, my evidence will instead be the [github repo commits of boris_bikes](https://github.com/YoFirmy/Boris_bikes) which I have been working on in solo learning instead of pairing.

 ## Weekly Evidence